Data Definition Language (DDL) statements

 );

-Removes a table from the current schema.
+Removes a table from the system.

 DROP TABLE [ IF EXISTS ] <name>

-Creates a new view in the current schema.
 A view is a virtual table based on the result set of a query.
 Views can help simplify complex queries and provide an abstraction layer over the underlying tables.

 CREATE [ OR REPLACE ] VIEW <name>